g2p/bedup/README.rst

 Requirements
 ============

-You need Python 2.7 (recommended), Python 3.3, Python 3.2, or PyPy.
-You need Linux 3.3 or newer.
+You need Python 3.3 or newer, and Linux 3.3 or newer.
 Linux 3.9.4 or newer is recommended, because it fixes a scanning bug and is compatible with cross-volume deduplication.

 This should get you started on Debian/Ubuntu:

 ::

-    sudo aptitude install python-pip python-dev libffi-dev build-essential git
+    sudo aptitude install python3-pip python3-dev libffi-dev build-essential git

 This should get you started on Fedora:

 ::

-    yum install python-pip python-devel libffi-devel git
+    yum install python3-pip python3-devel libffi-devel git

 Installation
 ============